 Primary literature looks like this or this ... (note the format--Introduction, Methods, Results, Discussion, References)

-3-primary Search these 3 databases at the same time; a good way to start searching for primary literature about almost any topic in Neuroscience.
-The latest 10 years of MEDLINE is included in this search.
+Search these 4 databases at the same time; a good way to start searching for primary literature about almost any topic in Neuroscience.

 1809-present (with greater coverage beginning in the 1940's).
 One of the premier sources for bibliographic coverage of medicine, medical research, health care, molecular biology, physiological psychology, bioethics, and much more.
 Accessed through ProQuest.